eve-syrkin-wurtele/pyrpipe/README.md

 * Import any UNIX command in python
 * Dry-run feature to check dependencies and commands before execution
 * Flexible and robust handling of options and arguments (both Linux and Java style options)
-* Auto load command options from .yaml files
+* Auto-load command options from .yaml files
 * Easily override threads and memory options using global values
 * Extensive logging for all the commands
-* Automatically verify Integrity of output targets
+* Automatically verifies integrity of output targets
-* Resume feature to restart pipelines/jobs from where interrupted
+* Has resume feature to restart pipelines/jobs from where interrupted
-* Create reports, MultiQC reports for bioinformatic pipelines
+* Creates reports, MultiQC reports for bioinformatic pipelines
-* Easily integrated into workflow managers like Snakemake and NextFlow
+* Easily integrated into workflow managers to schedule/scale jobs, ID paralell steps.

-## What it CAN NOT do by itself
+## What it does NOT do (by itself)
 * Schedule jobs
 * Scale jobs on HPC/cloud
 * Identify parallel steps in pipelines